27medkamal/django-fsm-log/README.md

 ### `by` Decorator

-We found that our transitions are commonly called by a user, so we've added a decorator to make logging this easy:
+We found that our transitions are commonly called by a user, so we've added a decorator to make logging that painless

 ```python
 from django.db import models